-Success can be defined as achieving an objective or goal.
-In our industry, sales leaders are accountable for making the company’s sales objectives and sales objectives equal success.
-As part of their role, sales leaders set the direction, create the culture, hire, develop and retain top sales professionals all with the goal of creating an environment that facilitates success.
+Fearless sales leaders know that business success is defined as achieving an objective or goal.
+Sales leaders are accountable for making the company’s sales objectives and sales objectives equal success.
+As part of their role, sales leaders set the direction, create the culture, hire, develop, and retain top sales professionals, aiming to create an environment that facilitates success.

 Facilitating peak performance

-Peak performance translates into front-line sales managers that can efficiently manage the execution of sales plans while effectively developing and encouraging their salespeople to operate at peak levels.
+Peak performance is a sales team that can efficiently manage the execution of sales plans while effectively developing and encouraging their salespeople to operate at peak levels.

 Sales leaders believe it is their job to develop their sales managers.
-While on paper, this assessment seems reasonable, the real problem remains that sales executives are just too busy dealing with other issues.
-As a result, the development of their sales managers suffers, often dropping to the bottom of the priority list.
+While this assessment seems reasonable on paper, the real problem remains that sales executives are just too busy dealing with other issues.
+As a result, their development and their sales managers suffer, often dropping to the bottom of the priority list.

 You’ll ask, isn’t this the responsibility of the marketing executive?
 Why do marketing executives allow their product managers to work with outside marketing experts?

 The marketing executive is judged by the outcome of the various marketing programs and campaigns their team delivers.
 If their product management team delivers a great program and campaign, they have done their job and are deemed successful.
 The marketing executive understands that they are accountable for achieving objectives and accept that they are not experts in every aspect of the process.
-There is no fear, no stigma to utilizing marketing experts as long as they help them achieve the success they desire.
+There is no fear, no stigma to utilizing marketing experts or belonging industry associations as long as they help them achieve their desired success.

-a) that they need to ensure that their team is operating at peak performance and
+Fearless sales leader understands that they need to ensure that their team is highly engaged, performing at a high level and developing innovative solutions in times of change.

-Like their marketing counterpart sales leaders need to learn that it is not a weakness to bring in sales coaching experts to help develop their sales management teams but rather a strength.
-The correct definition of success can be achieved by sourcing the expertise to help them accomplish their goals of performing at peak performance and thereby delivering on the sales plan.
+Like their marketing counterpart, sales leaders need to learn that it is not a weakness to use external help find innovative solutions to lead in times of change but rather a strength.
+Sales leaders can achieve success by sourcing the expertise to help them accomplish their goals of performing at peak performance and delivering on the sales plan.